jack-chen1688/LinuxSystem/LinuxSysAdminDev.md

 #### [[⬆]](#toc) <a name='mysql'>MySQL questions:</a>

 * How do you create a user?
+Answer: Use CREATE USER command.

 * How do you provide privileges to a user?
 * What is the difference between a "left" and a "right" join?
 * Explain briefly the differences between InnoDB and MyISAM.